West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

 West Virginia Schedule Analysis

-- When the Mountaineers took down the Penn State Lady Lions, the No. 35 team in our computer rankings, by a score of 83-65 on December 4, it was their season's signature win.
+- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Mountaineers secured their signature win of the season on December 4, an 83-65 home victory.

-- The Mountaineers have tied for the 25th-most Quadrant 1 wins in the country (one).
+- The Mountaineers have tied for the 25th-most Quadrant 1 victories in the country (one).

 Get tickets for any college basketball game this season at Ticketmaster!